Teeth Wearing Done due to Night-time grinding, chronic bruxism

 - Psychological imbalance

 It is more likely that tooth on tooth wear is caused by, attributed to, or accelerated by the first seven on the list above.
-In other words, THERE IS NO ONE CAUSE OF GRINDING or tooth on tooth wear.
+In other words, THERE IS NO ONE CAUSE OF CHRONIC BRUXISM.

 How to Fix the Problem of Worn Teeth

 The problem with worn teeth is that they affect nearly every aspect of your oral health.
 With less structure, they become weaker and more susceptible to further damage.
 They also become more vulnerable to tooth decay and cavities.
 To fix the problem, your dentist will thoroughly examine your teeth and oral structures to check for bruxism.
-If necessary, you may be able to stop grinding your teeth with a custom-designed oral appliance, which protects your teeth from grinding together at night (when bruxism patients grind their teeth the most).
-Once a plan is in place to protect the teeth, dentistry can be done to replace the missing tooth structure.
-Crowns or veneers can replaced on your teeth.
+If necessary, you may be able to manage your grinding with a custom-designed oral appliance, which protects you from grinding at night.
+Once a plan is in place to protect the teeth, dentistry can be done to replace your missing with crowns or veneers.

+Do you want to protect your teeth from the aging process?
 If you notice your teeth becoming increasingly more worn down, then you may be suffering from bruxism.
-To learn how you can treat it and save your teeth, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
+Want to update that aging smile and save your teeth, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.

 Our practice serves the Chicago metropolitan area including the North Shore and Northwest suburbs